 With a committed and proactive Lifestyle Team, we partner with every person to ensure each day is as golden as the region’s history.

-Whether you’re passionate about getting out and about or enjoy pursuing more personal hobbies, your individual interests and needs are nurtured at Mercy Place Bethlehem.
+Whether you’re passionate about getting out and about or enjoy pursuing more personal hobbies, your individual interests and needs are nurtured at Mercy Health Bethlehem.
 Take control of each day and live life the way you choose with care, support and companionship.

 Book your tour of Mercy Health Bethlehem Home for the Aged